symopsio/examples/advanced/aws_ec2_ssm/README.md

-# Temporary EC2 SSH Access with AWS Systems Manager Session Manager
+# JIT EC2 SSH Access with AWS Systems Manager Session Manager

 This example illustrates how to implement a Sym Flow that uses an AWS IAM Identity Center (AWS SSO) Strategy to grant users temporary SSH access to an EC2 Instance.